 About this module

-Part of the Cochrane Interactive Learning course on Conducting an Intervention Review, this module covers analysis of a range of types of data.
+Part of the Cochrane Interactive Learning course on Conducting an Intervention Review, this module covers analysis of a range of types of quantitative data.
 This module teaches you about effect measures for dichotomous and continuous data, undertaking a meta-analysis, recognizing and managing heterogeneity.
 It also covers analysing other types of data and study designs.

 What you can expect to learn (learning outcomes)